 North Wales is undoubtedly one of the most scenic areas within the UK.
 As you drive to our North Wales caravan parks, expect rolling hills of green, luscious forests and even some dramatic seaside landscapes.
-Whilst many who visit our caravan parks will opt to pump the adrenaline through the vast array of outdoor activities available in the area, from mountain climbing to surfing, you can often run out of steam to go from activity to activity without a break.
-However, there is one pastime that allows you to truly unwind within the outstanding natural beauty, and that activity is fishing.
+While many who visit our caravan parks will opt for an adrenaline rush through the vast array of outdoor activities available in the area from mountain climbing to surfing, you can often run out of steam going from activity to activity without a break.
+However, there is one pastime that allows you to unwind within the outstanding natural beauty of the region; fishing.

-For anglers who visit the region, Wales offers a multitude of places to catch a variety of fish.
+For anglers, Wales offers a multitude of places to catch a variety of fish.
 North Wales, in particular, has many expanses of water where you can park your foldout chair and cast a line.
-These include the Llyn Maelog in Anglesey, as well as the Llyn Tegid and Llyn Trawfyndd in the Snowdonia National Park.
+These include the Llyn Maelog in Anglesey, as well as Llyn Tegid and Llyn Trawfyndd in the Snowdonia National Park.
 Along with these destinations, find out the best places to visit to try a spot of fishing on your Welsh retreat below:

 The River Conwy, Conwy

 The River Conwy in North Wales is around 27-miles long.
 You can expect to find salmon who come to these rivers from the surrounding sea to spawn late in the year.
 There are accounts of 20lb salmon being caught in the area!
 The Welsh river also makes up around half of the sea trout collected in England and Wales, and the best place for fishing is located in the lower section of the River Conwy.
 Llanrwst Anglers club offers fishing for local and visiting anglers, and the best time for catching sea trout is in July, August and September.
 The river is also an excellent place for spotting wildlife, so bringing a pair of binoculars could mean you will be able to spot kingfishers, grey wagtails, buzzards, dippers, peregrine falcons and nightjars around dusk.